eilamshapira/eilamshapira.github.io/_publications/2009-10-01-paper-title-number-1.md

 permalink: /publication/OPE2023
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2023-05-15
-# venue: 'Journal 1'
+venue: 'Under Review'
 paperurl: 'https://arxiv.org/pdf/2305.10361'
-citation: 'Recommended citation: Eilam Shapira, Reut Apel, Moshe Tennenholtz, Roi Reichart (2023).
+citation: 'Eilam Shapira, Reut Apel, Moshe Tennenholtz, Roi Reichart (2023).
 "Human Choice Prediction in Language-based Non-Cooperative Games: Simulation-based Off-Policy Evaluation".'
 ---

 Persuasion games have been fundamental in economics and AI research, and